y2kRULEZ/workday-scheduler/README.md

 ## Usage

-Click the live link or open index.html in the default browser
+Click the live link: https://y2krulez.github.io/workday-scheduler/ or open index.html in the default browser

 ## Credits
 I would like to credit austin from askBCS for helping me with my saveLocalStorage function and myself for creating the logic used for user interactionk